Using Strategic Storytelling to Captivate Your Audience

 • Identify a “master story” and business goal to drive retention and recall of a message.

-• Incorporate critical story elements to enhance the impact of a story.
+• Incorporate critical story elements to enhance the impact of a message.

 Course Outline